Sleep needs of babies and toddlers: Everything parents need to know

 • increased tearfulness

-Conclusion: Enough sleep for healthy development
+Conclusion: Sufficient sleep for healthy growth

 Back to the magazine